2401teamone/HomeBase-Core-Application/README.md

 });
 ```
 ### addListener (handler, tables)
-`addListener` mounts a handler function that executes when Pinniped's custom events are triggered.
+`addListener` takes a handler function that executes when Pinniped's custom events are triggered.
-You can specify the table(s) you'd like to listen for.
+You can specify the table(s) you'd like to listen for if the event type deals with tables.
-`addListener` is a method on the event type, in which the event type is a property of Pinniped.

 For example:
 ```javascript
 // Adds a listener on the event: "getOneRow".